SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-overflowing-text-is-hidden-to-fit-the-size-of-choose-asset-model-dropdown-field-during-asset-creation.md

 ticket: CTM-745
 version: 1019.0.0
 ---
-Lengthier Asset model names in the options of dropdown field 'Choose Asset model' are truncated to fit to the field size.
+Lengthier asset model names in the options of dropdown field **Choose Asset model** are truncated to fit to the field size.
 Hovering over the option shows the complete text.